pistacium/meeras_reset-inator_3000/README.txt

 -RSG or SSG
 -Ability to input any seed
--Any difficulty (Easy, Normal, Hard, Hardcore, Peaceful) -Any delay (I recommend 2000 / framerate of video recording)
+-Any difficulty (Easy, Normal, Hard, Hardcore, Peaceful) -Any delay (I recommend 2000 / framerate of video recording in fps)

 -Possibly in a future update (in no particular order):
     -Support for other minecraft versions past 1.9 (priority 1.14 and 1.15)